Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 **IMPORTANT**: Before beginning the tutorial make sure you have read and followed the *Vitis Software Platform Release Notes* (v2021.1) for setting up software and installing the VCK190 base platform.

-Before starting this tutorial run the steps below:
+Before starting this tutorial run the following steps:

 1. Set up your platform by running the `xilinx-versal-common-v2021.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
 If the script is not present, you **must** run the `xilinx-versal-common-v2021.1/sdk.sh`.
 2. Set up your `ROOTFS`, and `IMAGE` to point to the `xilinx-versal-common-v2021.1` directory.